Belvidere, Illinois: Education

+Infrastructure

+RMTD provides bus service on Route 24 connecting Belvidere to Rockford.

+Belvedere is served by the old Chicago & North Western line to Rockford (present day Union Pacific).
+The line opened from Marengo to Rockford in 1852.
+There were also connecting lines to Spring Valley and Janesville.
+The line to Rockford previously extended to Freeport.

+Rail service is scheduled to resume in Belvidere in 2027 as part of the Rockford Intercity Passenger Rail project connecting Rockford to Chicago.
+The twice-daily route will be operated by Metra.

 Services

 Belvidere used to have two hospitals, St. Joseph Hospital and Highland Hospital.
 Both closed in the late 20th century, with St. Joseph's closing in 1999.
 In 2008, SwedishAmerican Hospital opened a new building.
 In 2009, they renovated and reopened the former Highland Hospital, which now operates the city's only emergency department.

 Cemeteries include the Belvidere Cemetery (Richard S. Molony's interment site) and St. James Catholic Cemetery.

 The nearest general aviation airport is Poplar Grove Airport, formerly known as Belvidere Airport.